-When certain crops, or families of crops are replanted year after year in the same location, pests and diseases will tend to build up resistance to the controls used to keep them at bay.
+When certain crops or families of crops are replanted year after year in the same location, pests and diseases will tend to build up resistance to the controls used to keep them at bay.

-When rotating crops and varieties is insufficient, however, another way to minimize resistance buildup is by alternating the control.
+When rotating crops and varieties is insufficient, however, another way to minimize resistance buildup is by alternating the controls.
 Certain controls can also be combined for better efficacy.
 These methods involve spraying different controls in alternating intervals or combining different controls in the same tank mixture.

 At our Albion research farm, when treating tomatoes for early and late blight prevention, we typically alternate controls by spraying with OxiDate® (a peroxide-based fungicide/bactericide) to first sanitize the crop and then follow up with Nu-Cop DF® (a copper fungicide).

 The next time we spray, we might again treat with OxiDate, but then follow up with a different fungicide, such as Actinovate®.